Low Tree-Rank Bayesian Vector Autoregression Model: Numerical Experiments on Synthetic Data

-We first consider the case where $\bar G_0$ is indeed a graph of low tree-rank set to $2$.
-The tree-rank regularized model shows a rapid drop in the estimation error even at small $\mathcal T$, as well as good prediction performance (Figure \ref{fig:senario1}).
+We first consider the case where $G_0$ is indeed a graph of low tree-rank set to $2$ (Figure \ref{fig:senario1}).
+The trees only model shows the best performance, as it is one that corresponds to the true data-generating mechanism.
+The proposed model has a very similar performance to the trees only model.
+The shrinkage only model shows slightly higher estimation errors.
+All three models show a rapid drop in the estimation errors as $\mathcal T$ increases.
+In comparison, the lasso and elastic net seem to have a relatively slow decrease of errors.

-We next explore the case where $\bar G_0$ is an unstructured sparse graph.
-We generate adjacency matrices $A_0$'s with about $5\% p (p-1)/2$ edges at random.
-Similarly to the first case, our model again shows good performance in terms of estimation and prediction (Figure \ref{fig:senario2}).
+We then explore the case where $G_0$ is an unstructured sparse graph.
+We generate adjacency matrices $A_0$'s with about $5\% p (p-1)$ edges at random (Figure \ref{fig:senario2}).
+The results are very similar to the ones in the previous case, except that the trees only model now performs slightly worse than the proposed model.
+In Appendix G, we provide additional results for graphs at different edge densities.

-Lastly, in the above simulations, note that the true underlying tree-rank of $G_0$ is known.
-We use $\sum_{l=1}^m 1(s_l> 10^{-5})$ as an effective tree-rank estimate based on each posterior sample, then combine those estimates to quantify the posterior distribution of the tree-rank.
-Figure \ref{fig:s posterior} provides an illustration from one simulation with $p=80$.
-Among all the experiments, we find that approximate $60\%$ of times we have the posterior mode of effective tree-rank exactly equal to the one in $G_0$.
+In addition, since one could increase the threshold $\delta$ to have higher levels of sparsity in the graph estimate (although with greater compromise in the goodness-of-fit at a higher MSE), we evaluate the receiver operating characteristic curves for the above methods, and present them in Appendix E.